 A full EDC kit customized to your own needs provides the following benefits:

-About half of an EDC kit are the items that you can fit into your wallet and into your pockets.
-With recent events that have happened around the world like the bombing at the Boston marathon and the attack in Paris, many more people realize that life can change in an instant.
-And many people are realizing that things can go wrong on any given day, in any regular type of place, for regular people.
-It doesn’t have to be a holiday, a major event, or important people.
+About half of an EDC kit is the items that you can fit into your wallet and into your pockets.
+With many critical events happening around the world including in the U.S., France, and Belgium, many more now realize that life can change in an instant.

 It only takes being in the wrong place at the wrong time for you and possibly your family to be suddenly fighting for your life.
 Your EDC items are the items that you carry with you every single day, no matter where you are going or what you are doing.

 Since accidents, emergencies, and other crisis events are largely unpredictable, the EDC is the only way that you can be prepared if and when something happens.